sanskrit/raw_etexts_english/blogs/manasataramgini/2017-05-14_the-magic-of-the-deva-ogdoad.md

 +++
-title = "The magic of thexa0deva-ogdoad"
+title = "The magic of the deva-ogdoad"

 +++
 Classical Hindu tradition holds that the ogdoad of deva-s corresponding